 Shutt Law Firm, PLLC can assist with your flat-rate Last Will and Testament.
-The Richardson wills lawyer also provides FREE review of your existing Last Will and Testament.
+Our Richardson, Texas, wills lawyers also review existing wills and prepare estate planning documents other than just wills.

 Wills in Texas must meet all the legal standards set forth in the Texas Estates Code.
 If you die with an invalid Texas will, the probate court may not accept the will, and your estate may be treated as if you died without a will at all.
 The consequences of dying without a Will in Texas can be very expensive and burdensome for your loved ones.